Break the Bank

 Assistants:

-• Kandace Kuehl (first week only)
+• Kandace Kuehl (first 3 shows only)

-• Julie Hayek Airdate: Sep.
+Airdate: Sep.
 16, 1985-Sep.
 12, 1986

 Packagers: Kline and Friends Inc., in association with D.L.
 Blair Entertainment